-Cultural and spiritual values Governance and management measures identify, respect and uphold the cultural and spiritual significance and values of the area.
-Governance and management measures respect and uphold the knowledge, practices and institutions that are fundamental for the in situ conservation of biodiversity.
+- Governance and management measures identify, respect and uphold the cultural, spiritual, socioeconomic, and other locally relevant values of the area, where such values exist. - Governance and management measures respect and uphold the knowledge, practices and institutions that are fundamental for the in situ conservation of biodiversity.

-D. FURTHER CONSIDERATIONS
+C. FURTHER CONSIDERATIONS